 While many of our customers already felt the need to digitally transform, the added pressures of a pandemic have accelerated that need unexpectedly.
 Many businesses have been forced to pivot quickly and adapt (almost overnight) in a way that may be unfamiliar to survive in our “new normal” and meet rapidly changing consumer needs.

 While this change can be overwhelming, we want to assure you that it’s nothing you can’t do.
 From what we’ve found, digital transformation for businesses in retail begins with simple changes that center around increasing accessibility and convenience, establishing trust, and most importantly, re-imagining the consumer experience.
 To help you make the transition, we’ve gathered a list of insights from customers and experts on how businesses are taking advantage of opportunities to set themselves up for success as our economy reopens.

 1. List your products on every platform.
-Fastcash Pawn & Checkcashers of Rhode Island have been working to get their products onto every different channel they can, including sites that they may not have previously considered such as eBay, etsy, Facebook marketplace, and instagram.
-They’ve been seeing particular success using shopify to sell on multiple channels and make items one-click buys.
+One pawnshop in Rhode Island has been working to get their products onto every different channel they can, including sites that they may not have previously considered such as eBay, Etsy, Facebook marketplace, and Instagram.
+They’ve been seeing particular success using Shopify to sell on multiple channels and make items one-click buys.
 Boost your website features to allow customers a one-click buying experience from any channel and post your goods to multiple channels to reach more leads and make your wares more accessible.